rcc-uam/yuzvinsky/README.md

 # yuzvinsky
-Algorithms for computing intecalate matrices and a computational proof of Yuzvinsky's conjecture up to 32 x 32
+Algorithms for computing intecalate matrices and a computational proof of Yuzvinsky's conjecture up to $32 \times 32$.